- China Tours +

 Conquer the top Wonder of the World — the Great Wall of China at Mutianyu.

-Skip the line at the Forbidden City as a China Highlights VIP guest.
+Skip the line at the Forbidden City as a Trippest VIP guest.

 Discover the Chinese spiritual life and religion by visiting the famous Lama Temple and Confucius Temple.